nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] as Admin i must verify the user after his registration => Admin
 - [ ] I need to be verified to make the registration => registration
 - [ ] The seat will be like this today_date_S1 (with the 1 is the id of the seat)
-- [ ] BUGFIX : the user will not be able to make a reservation in another date ( should not make a reservation in the same date )

 ---

 ### 🛠️ Doing

-- [ ] BUGFIX : the user will not be able to make a reservation in another date ( should not make a reservation in the same date )

 ---